Empirical Bayes estimation: When does $g$-modeling beat $f$-modeling in theory (and in practice)?: Regret bound

 \end{itemize}

 Next we comment briefly on the technical innovations required for proving Theorem \ref{thm:regret_MLE_EB} in comparison to existing regret analysis.
-The first major technical result, which is repeatedly used in our analysis of the NPMLE and may also be of independent interest, is the following bound (cf.~Lemma \ref{lem:bayes_form_upper}) on the pointwise fluctuation of the Bayes estimator (\ref{def:poi_bayes_form_intro}): For \emph{any} prior $G$,
+The first major technical result, which is repeatedly used in our analysis of $g$-modeling methods and may also be of independent interest, is the following bound (cf.~Lemma \ref{lem:bayes_form_upper}) on the pointwise fluctuation of the Bayes estimator (\ref{def:poi_bayes_form_intro}): For \emph{any} prior $G$,

 In fact, for the Gaussian model the counterpart of \prettyref{eq:centeredBayes} holds without the $\sqrt{y}$ factor \cite[Lemma A.1]{jiang2009general} ; however, for the Poisson model this is tight.\footnote{To see this, simply consider the special case of $G=\delta_\lambda$ and $y = \lambda + C\sqrt{\lambda}$ for large $\lambda$ and constant $C$.
 In this case, by Stirling approximation both sides of \prettyref{eq:centeredBayes} agree up to a $\log \lambda$ factor.} This $\sqrt{y}$ factor is chiefly responsible for the different rates for the regret in the Poisson model (Theorem \ref{thm:regret_MLE_EB}) and that for the Gaussian model (Equation (\ref{ineq:gau_regret_upper})); see (\ref{ineq:npmle_main}) in the proof for details.